Pair of Flight, Barr and Barr tureens included in our Fine and Classic Interiors Sale estimate £600-800

 includes a shell shape dish from the Barr, Flight and Barr era when Billingsley was very much involved with decoration at the factory.
 The dish features his characteristic flower painting and is expected to sell for £250-350.

 Flight, Barr and Barr Armorial Porcelain

 The factory also produced armorial wares.
 Worcester had been slow to offer the service of painting a family crest on services mainly because the early porcelain formula used was not sufficiently strong for dinner services.
-This however was to change in the 19th century when the new hybrid porcelain formula was used.
-Armorial crested wares can be a collecting field on their own and are of especial interest when the family crest is know or can be traced.
-The Flight, Barr and Barr partnership were not the only factory to tap into the lucrative market of armorial crested dinner services and rival porcelain factory run by Chamberlain's Worcester were also engaged in similar business.
+This, however, was to change in the 19th century when the new hybrid porcelain formula was used.
+Armorial crested wares can be a collecting field on their own and are of especial interest when the family crest is known or can be traced.
+The Flight, Barr and Barr partnership was not the only factory to tap into the lucrative market of armorial crested dinner services and rival porcelain factory run by Chamberlain's Worcester were also engaged in a similar business.
 Our Fine and Classic Interiors sale includes a porter mug from the Flight and Barr era circa 1800 bearing a lions head crest as well as the initials G.B.C. which is estimated at £250-350 also a Flight, Barr and Barr plate circa 1820, painted with a bird of prey crest is estimated at £100-150.
 Three Chamberlains Worcester plates are included in the sale one of which is from the Lord Dudley service circa 1820, decorated with central crest flanked by two angels, script Latin motto to base reading 'Comme Je Fus' (As I Was) these Chamberlains Worcester plates will have a presale estimate of £100-150 each.